flowmar/houston-bootcamp-classwork/week-12/sqlnotes.md

 **%** - can be used to mean any number of any charcter

 **_** - can be used to mean one of any character

+**COUNT()** - takes the name of a column as an arguments and counts the number of rows where the column is not NULL, passing * counts every row

+**GROUP BY** - (only used with aggregate functions along with the SELECT statement to arrage identical data into groups)

+**SUM()** - takes a column name as an arguement and returns the sum of all the columns

+**MAX()** - takes a column name as an argument and returns the largest value in that column

+**MIN()** - takes a column name as an argument and returns the smallest value in that column

+**AVG()** - takes a column name as an argument and returns the average of all the values in that column

+**ROUND()** - takes 2 arguments, a column name and a number of decimal places to round the values in that

+**INNER JOIN** - combines rows from different tables if the join condition is true

+**LEFT OUTER JOIN** - will return every row in the left table; if the join condition is not met, NULL values are used to fill the colums from the right table

+**AS** - allows you to rename a column or table in the results set using an alias